juan-esteban-berger/port_optim_dashboard/README.md

 - NVDA (NVIDIA)
 - ChargePoint Holdings (CHPT)

-The results of this portfolio optimization can be viewed in this interactive dashboard:
+The results of this portfolio optimization where visualized in this interactive dashboard:
 - https://hadoop-portfolio.streamlit.app/
 ![Dashboard](dashboard.png)